ChokoGroup/Choko-Hack/README.md

 - If there is only one USB option (other than 16 official games) it is automatically loaded (menu is skipped).
 - A default games list can be difined by selecting it and pressing Start (pressing Coin will reset the option).
 - Normal behaviour is joystick mode goes back to arcade mode after reboot, but If we change "joystick mode persistence" to Yes in settings (Start1+Start2) it will always boot into joystick mode until disabled with Coin1+Coin2 at boot.

+### What's new in v12.5.0
+- Improved compatibility with pendrives without partition table - some pendrives would not work simply because of the way they were formatted.
+Note: they still must be FAT32.

 ### What's new in v12.4.0